Why Do You Need an Emergency Fund?

 One thing homebuyers sometimes misunderstand is how the Federal Reserve affects mortgage rates.
 The Fed doesn’t actually set mortgage rates.
 Instead, it determines the federal funds rate.

 This is the rate at which banks and other financial institutions lend money to one another.
 When the federal funds rate increases, it becomes more expensive for banks to borrow from other banks.
-Those higher costs can be passed on to consumers in the form of higher interest rates on credit cards, auto loans and… mortgages.
+Those higher costs may be passed on to consumers in the form of higher interest rates on lines of credit, auto loans and… mortgages.

 So, how do rising interest rates affect home prices?